 At Santa Barbara Monumental Co. we have provided families and cemeteries in the Santa Barbara, Ventura, and San Luis Obispo areas with personalized headstones, monuments, and memorial design services since 1931.

-We offer a variety of exceptional products and services at affordable prices for the following: Headstones and Markers; Bronze markers; Slants and Pillow Memorials; Upright Monuments; Bench Memorials; Commercial Signage and Engraving; Donation Bricks; Engraved Rocks and Garden Art; Civic Monuments
+We offer a variety of exceptional products and services at affordable prices for the following: Headstones and Markers; Bronze markers; Slants and Pillow Memorials; Upright Monuments; Bench Memorials; Commercial Signage and Engraving; Donation Bricks; Engraved Rocks and Garden Art; Civic Monuments.

 Everyone has a unique story that deserves to be told.
 Our experience has taught us that the more families are able to participate in the design process, the more they are able to appreciate the finished memorial.

-Thank you for allowing us to help you honor and remember
+Thank you for allowing us to help you honor and remember your loved one.

 First, you should gather your ideas – what aspects of your loved one’s life will you want to preserve and cherish?